narration/narration/README.md

 **This is a work in progress**.

-Narration is the source for modern PHP - Using PHPStan, it enforces the implementation of proven patterns to bring resilience, reliability, and coordination to your web application.
+Narration is the source for modern PHP - It enforces the implementation of proven patterns to bring resilience, reliability, and coordination to your web application.

 ## Quick start